nextcloud/documentation/admin_manual/configuration_database/db_conversion.rst

 * :ref:`db-config-mysql-label`
 * :ref:`db-config-postgresql-label`

-Since the above uses the database name ``nextcloud`` for the newly created database we will do so here for consistency, but you are free to use whatever database name you prefer.
-Use the database username and password you specified when creating the new database.
+Since the above db instructions uses the database name ``nextcloud`` for the newly created database we will do so here for consistency, but you are free to use whatever database name you prefer.
+Use the database name, database username, and database password you specified when creating the new database.

 Triggering the conversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~